Dialogue

 Student loan forgiveness is plainly unfair.
 Think about the families who saved and sacrificed to avoid borrowing.
 Think about the students who worked their way through college or gave up going to better, costlier schools.
 Or the brave men and women who served their way to a higher education in the armed forces.

-Don’t forget all the conscientious borrowers who’ve paid their debt in full.
+And don’t forget all the conscientious borrowers who’ve paid their debt in full.

 Yeah, think of those people!
 Now imagine you go to prison under an unjust law.
 Should you have to serve out your time simply because others screwed by that same law served out theirs?